MathildeMerx/TicTacToe/README.md

 ## Using this repo

-Initially, you need to install the app: from the repo execute `npm install`.
+Initially, you need to install the required packages: from the repo execute `npm install`.

 Then to run the app in development mode, use `npm start`.
 You should be able to view it in you browser at the URL [http://localhost:3000](http://localhost:3000).

-To run the app for production, use `npm run build`.
+To perform the preparatory tasks required for production, use `npm run build`.